abangfarhan/maze-sfml/README.md

 ## Wall Following

 This algorithm is used to solve maze.
-The maze generation is done using backtracking algorithm.
+The maze generation is done using backtracking algorithm (but not displayed).
 I followed the description on this [Wikipedia](https://en.wikipedia.org/wiki/Maze_solving_algorithm#Wall_follower) page.
 Here is the preview of my program:

 ![wall following preview](./images/wallFollowing.gif)